 Abstract

 Panic buying describes a sudden, unanticipated surge in demand, triggered by a real or perceived disruption.
-In anticipation, consumers front-load purchases, congest the market, and raise the risk of shortages.
-When prices are slow to adjust, the market resorts to non-price rationing, with ambiguous effects on allocative efficiency across heterogeneous consumers.
-We study the welfare and allocative effects of panic buying in the context of the 2021 UK fuel crisis, in which a nationwide news shock about potential delivery disruptions caused long queues and widespread shortages at gas stations.
+In anticipation, consumers front-load purchases, thereby congesting the market and raising the risk of shortages.
+When prices are slow to adjust, non-price rationing emerges, with ambiguous effects on allocative efficiency across heterogeneous consumers.
+We study the welfare and allocative effects of panic buying in the context of a two-week episode of panic buying of gasoline in the UK.
 We combine novel data on station wait times and card transactions to study two sources of welfare loss: elevated shopping costs and misallocation.
 We develop a model in which heterogeneous consumers trade off the benefit from refueling, given their belief about future fuel availability, against endogenously determined shopping costs.
-We benchmark consumer surplus in equilibrium against the optimal fuel allocation and find substantial losses driven by misallocation: Consumers who would have refilled in normal times are crowded out by those who front-load purchases.
-The size in surplus loss critically depends on consumers' beliefs.
-If beliefs are too pessimistic, front-loading is welfare detrimental as consumers forgo the option value of waiting.
+Compared to the optimal allocation, we find substantial losses in status-quo consumer surplus driven by misallocation as front-loading consumers crowded out those with emptier gas tanks.
 We evaluate alternative allocation rules and their potential in mitigating these losses.